moj-analytical-services/splink_graph/README.md

 Cluster metrics currently offered:

-- diameter (largest shortest distance in a cluster)
+- diameter (largest shortest distance between nodes in a cluster)
 - transitivity (or Global Clustering Coefficient in the related literature)
 - cluster triangle clustering coeff (or Local Clustering Coefficient in the related literature)
 - cluster square clustering coeff (useful for bipartite networks)